liquidctl/liquidctl/README.md

  - Fedora: [liquidctl](https://apps.fedoraproject.org/packages/liquidctl)
  - Debian/Ubuntu: work in progress (issue #62), continue reading for manual installation instructions

 Alternatively, it is possible to install liquidctl from PyPI or directly from the source code repository.
-In these cases the following dependencies are necessary:
+In these cases the following runtime dependencies are necessary:

 | Dependency | Arch Linux | Fedora | Ubuntu |
 | --- | --- | --- | --- |